jypeng95/jypeng95.github.io/_pages/about.md

 layout: about
 title: About me
 permalink: /
-subtitle: Postdoc @ MIT, working on ⚛️🤖⚡🧪
+subtitle: Incoming Asst.
+Prof. @ University at Buffalo, working on ⚛️ + 🤖 →⚡ + 🧪

 profile:
   align: right